DamienGeorges/summitshub/README.md

 **note:** As you can see some sites have been replicated because of name encoding..

----
-title: "check_downscaled_mean_temperature.R"
+generated via: "check_downscaled_mean_temperature.R"
-author: "dami"
+author: "damien georges"
 date: "Tue Nov 10 15:52:21 2015"
----